lauxley/django-elasticsearch/readme.md

             global_facets=True,
             suggest_fields=None,
             suggest_limit=None,
-            fuzziness=None)
+            fuzziness=None,
+            **lookups)
     Returns a configured EsQueryset with the given options, or the defaults set in ```EsIndexable.Elasticsearch```.
+    When using the `query` argument (`MyModel.es.search('test')`), a [multi-match](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) query on all searchable fields.
+    You can also search on a specific indexed field (`MyModel.es.search(my_field='test')`).

 * **es.all**()
     Proxy to an empty query ```.search("")```.

 * **es.mlt** *needs_instance*
     Returns an EsQueryset of documents that are 'like' the given instance's document.
-See the [more like this api](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-more-like-this.html).
+See the [more like this api](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html).

 **Other Manager methods**
 * **es.count**()